 - Reduce your debt.
 If you carry a balance on your credit card accounts each month, it may be difficult to improve your credit card utilization ratio.
 Try to pay more than the minimum payment each month to prevent your balance from growing.
 Consider digging into your savings to help reduce your debt or following other debt repayment strategies.

 - Request a credit increase.
 Having a higher credit limit could mean that you have a lower credit utilization ratio if you charge no more than you normally would.
 Although, your request could be denied if your credit limit is already high.
 Be aware that your request might also temporarily lower your credit score a few points, especially if you make multiple credit limit increase requests.

 - Open a new card.
 Opening a new credit card could increase your available credit, giving you another payment method and an additional per-card utilization opportunity.
-If you keep your charges on the new card low, your credit card utilization ratio just might improve.
+Spreading out your monthly spending across cards could help keep your ratios down.
 However, as with requesting a higher credit limit, opening a new credit card could also lower your credit score temporarily and put you at risk for overspending, so be thoughtful before using this option.

 A Membership Bonus

-Navy Federal Credit Union credit card cardholders can see their FICO® credit scores for free at any time.
-It’s as easy as signing in to online banking and accessing your credit card account.
+Navy Federal Credit Union primary credit card cardholders can see their FICO® Score for free at any time.
+It’s as easy as signing in to digital banking and accessing your credit card account.
 Checking your score online or in the mobile app won’t affect your credit score, and it’s updated monthly.